Health

 If you are a BUYER purchasing a property served by an On-Site Wastewater Treatment System (OWTS):

-It is worth mentioning here that not all properties have a permit, many properties built prior to 1973 do not have permit records available unless the system was repaired or upgraded after 1973.
-Homes built before prior to 1973 may be served by unpermitted systems that will still need inspection.
-Permit records may be obtained by using the Property Search tool on the County Assessor’s page.
-A permit is not required for a property to receive an acceptance document.
+Keep in mind that not all properties have a permit.
+Many homes built before 1973 don’t have permit records unless the system was repaired or upgraded after that year.
+Unpermitted systems from before 1973 will still need to be inspected.
+However, a permit is not required to get an acceptance document.

-1. The system received the final approval less than three years from the date of the request for an Acceptance Document.
+a) Recent Approval: The system received final approval less than three years ago.

-1. Example: transfers between family members, estate transactions, or foreclosures.
+• Example: Transfers between family members, estate transactions, or foreclosures.

-3. The change in ownership creates or ends a joint ownership as long as one person is an original owner or the spouse, parent, or child of an original owner.
+c) Change in Joint Ownership: The change creates or ends joint ownership, as long as one person is the original owner or their spouse, parent, or child.

-4. The transfer is to a trust or limited liability company (LLC) where the original owner is a member.
+d) Transfer to a Trust or LLC: Ownership is transferred to a trust or LLC where the original owner is a member.

-3. If the system does require an inspection and Acceptance Document request a copy from the owner.
+3. If the system needs an inspection and Acceptance Document, ask the owner for a copy.

-4. If the inspection finds that the system is not functioning acceptably and requires repairs, there are several options;
+4. If the inspection finds that the system isn't working properly and needs repairs, there are a few options:

-1. Owner Completes Repairs - The Owner of the property obtains a repair permit and completes the work necessary to repair the system before the closing date.
+Owner Completes Repairs – The property owner gets a repair permit and fixes the system before the closing date.

-2. Agreement to Repair- If the the OWTS does not meet the requirements for issuance of a Transfer of Title Acceptance Document, the person acquiring title to the property may agree in writing to assume the responsibility of obtaining a repair or alteration permit and complete all necessary repairs within 180 days of the closing.
+Agreement to Repair – If the system doesn’t meet the requirements for the Transfer of Title Acceptance Document, the person buying the property can agree in writing to take responsibility for getting a repair permit and fixing the system within 180 days of the closing.

-5. If an inspection cannot be completed prior to closing due to weather conditions or lack of access, you may still legally purchase the property if you agree in writing to assume the responsibility of having the inspection performed when conditions allow and to be responsible for all deficiencies identified.
-A Conditional Transfer of Title Acceptance Document may be issued if the person acquiring title to the property agrees in writing to have the inspection completed when conditions allow and, if needed, to obtain a repair or alteration permit within 180 days of the inspection.
+5. If the inspection can't be done before closing due to weather or lack of access, you can still buy the property if you agree in writing to have the inspection done once conditions allow and take responsibility for any issues found.
+A Conditional Transfer of Title Acceptance Document can be issued if the buyer agrees to complete the inspection later and, if necessary, get a repair or alteration permit within 180 days of the inspection.

-To become a licensed OWTS inspector in Larimer County, you must hold and maintain a current National Association of Wastewater Transporters (NAWT) Inspector certification.
-State regulations require a current NAWT Inspector certification.
+To become a licensed OWTS inspector in Larimer County, you must have a current National Association of Wastewater Transporters (NAWT) Inspector certification.
+State rules require that you maintain this certification.

-If you have recently passed a NAWT Inspector course and your information has not been updated on the website please forward us a copy and we will add you to the list of certified inspectors
+If you recently passed the NAWT Inspector course and your information is not yet updated on the website, please send us a copy of your certification, and we will add you to the list of certified inspectors.

 View the list of inspectors here

-Inspections will be submitted to the Health Department using an online system called OnlineRME.
-To prepare to submit those reports, please access the OnlineRME website, create a username and password, and set up your company ID (View PDF instructions).
+Inspections should be submitted to the Health Department using an online system called OnlineRME.
+To get ready to submit reports, visit the OnlineRME website, create a username and password, and set up your company ID.
+(View PDF instructions).

 The inspection form is accessed from OnlineRME and generally follows the same protocol as the NAWT standard inspection form.

 View the PDF document that explains the process to create the inspection in OnlineRME.
-Online RME allows you to create a specific inspection form for the existing system on the property before your inspection.
-The form will adjust the items requiring inspection based on the type of system installed; gravity tank and soil treatment area versus dosing tank and pressure distribution, among others.
+Online RME lets you create a specific inspection form for the system on the property before your inspection.
+The form will automatically adjust to include the items that need to be checked based on the type of system, such as a gravity tank with soil treatment area or a dosing tank with pressure distribution.
 Inspectors may also use the NAWT inspection.

 There are many certified professionals available to conduct inspections throughout Larimer County and nearby areas.